lbrictson/janus/docs/getting-started/installation.md

 ```

 Note that when using docker the sqlite database is stored in `/data/janus.db`.
 To persist this data between
-restart you need to either save it to a mappe folder like the example above or to a volume.
+restarts, you need to either save it to a mapped folder like the example above or to a volume.

 ## Docker Compose Install